One of my absolute favorite parts of springtime are lilacs. The aroma is indescribable. Sweet, floral, heady. Truly intoxicating, in a good way.

-But, since I use Country Crock Plant Butter—it’s dairy-free butter and made with either olive oil, almond oil, or avocado oil—it doesn’t bring the same heaviness that traditional butter sometimes does.
+But, since I use dairy-free vegan butter that’s typically made with a blend of oils, it doesn’t bring the same heaviness that traditional butter sometimes does.

-The combination of Country Crock Plant Butter with oil in this recipe lends a texture that is light and tender, but also rich and flavorful.
+The combination of vegan butter with oil in this recipe lends a texture that is light and tender, but also rich and flavorful.
 When you take the cake out of the oven, it should be nicely golden brown on top, and when you slice into the cake, you’ll notice that the texture is a cross between a light feathery cake and a pound cake.

 I don’t really know how else to describe this magical cake but it’s truly amazing.
 Light and tender yet buttery and rich!

 As I mentioned earlier, I use a mix of vegan butter and oil in this recipe.
 Any oil should work in this recipe.
 I used sunflower oil, but if you want a more distinct flavor, you could try a high-quality, fruity extra virgin olive oil, which pairs beautifully with the lemon juice (just as it might in a lemon vinaigrette).